-Menstruation: Sometime during puberty, a female’s body begins releasing 1 egg from their ovaries each month.
-If this egg is fertilized by a male sperm, it grows into a baby.
+Menstruation: Sometime during puberty, ovaries will release 1 egg cell each month.
+If this egg is fertilized by a sperm, it grows into a baby.
 To get ready for the fertilized egg, the uterus builds up a thick lining of blood and tissue.
 This lining is where the fertilized egg would grow into a baby.
-If the egg isn’t fertilized by sperm, the egg and the lining of the uterus leaves the body through the vagina (menstruation) and the cycle starts all over again.
+If the egg isn’t fertilized by sperm, the lining of the uterus breaks down and leaves the body through the vagina (menstruation) and the cycle starts all over again.

-Nocturnal Emissions (wet dreams): These start when testicles start to make sperm .
-Some nights, when a person is sleeping, extra sperm comes out of their penis.
-The small amount of semen that comes out and will leave a wet spot on the pyjamas or bed sheets.
+Nocturnal Emissions (wet dreams): These start when testicles start to make sperm.
+Some nights, when a person is sleeping, semen comes out of their penis.
+The small amount of semen will leave a wet spot on pyjamas or bed sheets.
 Some people have wet dreams and others don’t.
 Wet dreams usually end later in puberty.

 There are some great ways to encourage healthy sexuality and development.
 At this stage, children should know: